xafn/afn.im/README.md

 # Personal Website

 A nice and dandy little site.
-Very cool things can be found in it, go check it yourself. ;)
+Work in progress, but very cool things can be found in it.
+Go check it yourself. ;)